How to fix this? ValueError: invalid literal for int() with base 10 error in Python

 readings = int(float(readings))

-If you want to unleash your potential in this competitive field, please visit the Python course page for more information, where you can find the Python tutorials and Python frequently asked interview questions and answers as well.
+If you want to unleash your potential in this competitive field, please visit the Python Training Certification page for more information, where you can find the and Python Interview Questions FAQ's and answers as well.